 For everyone else, unless you can clearly demonstrate that you have intent to return home, you intend to adhere to the conditions of your visa, or if you have some legal or immigration skeletons in the closet, you may well find yourself on the next flight back to your original destination.

 In 2016 we launched our own private Enterprise Social Network leveraging Microsoft Yammer.
-This private network is for members only of the Australian Community, and it connects you to 1,000 other professional Australians, as well as the collective knowledge of all members.
+This private network is for members only of the Australian Community, and it connects you to more than 1,000 other professional Australians, as well as the collective knowledge of all members.

-It contains the largest private Australian knowledge base in the US with more than two dozen groups containing the collective wisdom of our members through conversations ranging from Accounting to Visas.
+It contains the largest private Australian knowledge base in the U.S. with more than two dozen communities containing the collective wisdom of our members through conversations ranging from Accounting to Visas.
 It also contains our Employment Group, which is a unique service we offer to members.

 Books are great reference, however you cannot ask it a question.
-Our private Yammer network has Australian Friendly Professionals who offer taxation, legal, immigration and other important business services in areas where you may need assistance now, or further down the road.
+Our private Yammer network has Australian Friendly Professionals who offer recruiting, taxation, legal, immigration and other important business services in areas where you may need assistance now, or further down the road.
 These professionals have a track record of assisting our members.

-Moving to the US for Aussies alerts you to, and outlines how to overcome some of the more common challenges, based on the collective experience of our members, and our private social network is there to access the collective knowledge of other Australians living in New York and other U.S. Cities.
+Moving to the US for Aussies outlines how to overcome some of the more common challenges, based on the collective experience of our members, and our private social network is there to access the collective knowledge of other Australians living in New York and other U.S. Cities.